TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 false

-Buy 1 Get 1 For .01 Arizona Denim\*
+2 Days Only!
+Save on Arizona Apparel

 Select styles

-Guys Boys Girls

-\*Buy one item at regular price, get a second item of equal or lesser value, for one cent while supplies last.

-      Nike Shoes For The Family
+40% Off\* Purchase of $40 or More on Orig &.
+Reg-Priced Items with Code: FORYOU39 Or Extra 25% Off Sale Items Guys Juniors Boys Girls       Nike Shoes For The Family

-prices starting at 35.99, select styles, msrp $44-$75, Nike excluded from coupon.
+select styles, msrp $44-$75, Nike excluded from coupon.

 Men Women Kids Up to 20% Off\* Major Appliances